fastrgv/CoTerminalApps/README.md

 # CoTerminalApps
 Retro Games that run in a terminal, and on any platform.

-Grab the file coterm28jun16.tar.gz under "releases" for all source and data.
+Grab the file coterm28jun16.tar.gz under "release" for all source and data.

 # CoTerminalApps v 1.0.0